 Along with the standard LinkedIn best practices, like crafting your headline and experience, you can promote your products in the Background section’s photo gallery:

-I’ve had numerous people ask me more about Harpoon after seeing a my LinkedIn profile, then clicking through to see what each of these products are about.
+I’ve had numerous people ask me more about Harpoon after seeing my LinkedIn profile, then clicking through to see what each of these products is about.

 Leveraging Quora for Your Personal Brand